Fragmentation (reproduction): Plants

 People use fragmentation to artificially propagate many plants via division, layering, cuttings, grafting, micropropagation and storage organs, such as bulbs, corms, tubers and rhizomes.

+Many algae too, spirogyra for example also fragment, the mother plant breaks into two or more smaller fragments which then grow independently.
+After growing these individual spirogyra fragment, repeating the cycle.

 Animals

 Sponges and coral colonies naturally fragment and reproduce.
 Many species of annelids and flatworms produce by this method.

-When the splitting occurs due to specific developmental changes, the terms orchiectomy, laparotomy, and budding are used.
-In'architomy' the animal splits at a particular point and the two fragments regenerate the missing organs and tissues.
+When the splitting occurs due to specific developmental changes, the terms architomy, paratomy, and budding are used.
+In 'architomy' the animal splits at a particular point and the two fragments regenerate the missing organs and tissues.
 The splitting is not preceded by the development of the tissues to be lost.
 Before splitting, the animal may develop furrows at the zone of splitting.
 The headless fragment must regenerate a completely new head.

 In 'paratomy', the split occurs perpendicular to the antero-posterior axis and the split is preceded by the "pregeneration" of the anterior structures in the posterior portion.
 The two organisms have their body axis aligned i.e. they develop in a head to tail fashion.
 Budding is similar to paratomy except that the body axes need not be aligned: the new head may grow toward the side or even point backward (e.g. Convolutriloba retrogemma an acoel flat worm).